-Notes on the Flesh: Love, identity, and disability
+Notes on the Flesh: Kuwaiti illness narrative touches upon love, identity, and disability

 Dr Shahd Alshammari is an Assistant Professor of English literature at the Gulf University of Science and Technology in Kuwait.
 She holds a PhD in English from the University of Kent and teaches Literature, Women's studies and Disability studies.
 Both her academic and literary works shed light on the struggles facing those conflicted over cultural traditions and societal norms.